 Wondering what to do in Tallinn Estonia?
 Check out the seven fun things to do in Tallinn that we loved the most during our Tallinn holiday.

-A Tallinn holiday doesn’t often come to mind when planning a European trip.
-Instead, most people opt for popular spots like Paris, Amsterdam or Santorini.
 Don’t get us wrong, those are great European destinations.
 But they’re not the only great European destinations – Europe is full of hidden treasures like Tallinn.